Both outdoor and indoor marijuana are capable of producing the best weed in the land. But which gives you the best high?

 After all, potency is not necessarily what makes marijuana “the best.”
 Some people look for taste and aroma.
 Just like with fine wine, much of that nuanced flavor can come from the soil and surroundings, which might be muted or altogether absent when marijuana is grown indoors with carefully manipulated soil.

-Both outdoor and indoor marijuana are capable of producing the best weed in the land.
+Answer the question of indoor vs. outdoor, which time of weed give a better high, well the answer is both.
+Both are capable of producing the best weed in the land.
 Indoor cannabis is king when it comes to consistency, since it strips the environment of nearly all outside variables.
 It also unloads a giant carbon footprint.
 Outdoor cannabis, while married and unique to the climate where it is purchased, can offer a more eco-friendly and tasty experience, even if it might be a bit of a surprise.
+And is usually more cost friendly.